mnylc/mnylc.github.io/pages/learning.md

 ## Events ##

-METRO hosts a wide range of events that give our members a platform to explore and discuss relevant and meaningful topics, technologies, and trends.
+METRO hosts a diverse range of events that give our members a platform to explore and discuss relevant and meaningful topics, technologies, and trends.
 More information on our upcoming event schedule is available